Healthy Blueberry Banana Muffins

 reasons why we love this recipe

 - Easy recipe.
-There’s no need to get out an electric mixer or blender to make these muffins.
+There’s no need to get out an electric mixer or blender to make these.
 All you need is a couple of bowls and about 10 minutes to prepare them and less than 20 minutes to bake.
-So, in less than 30 minutes you can have freshly baked blueberry banana muffins.
+So, in less than 30 minutes you can have freshly baked blueberry muffins.
 Winning!

 - Healthier ingredients.
 These muffins are made with simple, wholesome ingredients that you probably already have on hand.
 Plus, I love that they’re a great way to make use of overripe bananas!

 - Soft, moist, delicious.
-These muffins are nice and fluffy and plenty moist, thanks to the bananas!
-The blueberry/banana combination is absolutely perfect and the flavors really shine through in these muffins.
+They are nice and fluffy and plenty moist, thanks to the bananas!
+The blueberry/banana combination is absolutely perfect and the flavors really shine through.

 - Can be made in advance and freeze well.
-I love to bake these up the night before and wake up to wonderfully satisfying muffins.
+I love to bake these up the night before and wake up to a wonderfully satisfying breakfast.
 They last for 2-3 days stored in an airtight container at room temperature or up to 5 days stored in the fridge.
 They also freeze really well.
 Sometimes I meal prep these on Sunday and enjoy them during the week.
-Makes for an easy grab-n-go breakfast or snack!